Let’s talk about meatballs. Swedish meatballs, that is.

 3. To the onion saucepan add the tomatoes, saffron, water and stock cube.
 Then add the warm meatballs.

 4. Simmer the sauce for 10-15 minutes or so.
 Season with sugar, salt and pepper.

 5. Cook the couscous as per the instructions on the packets, along with the cardamom and salt.

 6. Serve the meatballs and tomato sauce with couscous, a dollop of yoghurt and a little fresh mint.

-Or if you prefer, here’s a traditional Swedish Meatball recipe.
+Or if you prefer, here’s a traditional IKEA Meatballs recipe.